PSModule/Build-PSModule/README.md

 }
 ```

-### The module manifest in the `src` folder

-The module manifest file that is included in the source files contains the same functionality but is not optimized for performance and does not automatically gather all the information that is gathered during the build process.
-The goal with this is to have a quick way to import and test the module without having to build it.

-The source module manifest is also the only place where some of the values can be controlled.
-These values are typically difficult to calculate and are not automated.

 ## Module documentation

-The module documentation is built using platyPS and comment based help in the source code.
+The module documentation is built using `platyPS` and comment based help in the source code.
 The documentation is currently not published anywhere, but should be published to GitHub Pages in a future release.

 ## Permissions